CORPORATE EMPLOYEE BENEFITS

-Depending on culture and legislation its definition might vary.
-However from a health insurance perspective outpatient and inpatient treatment only includes medical care given by registered doctors, nurses and physiotherapists.
+Depending on the culture and legislation its definition might vary.
+However, from a health insurance perspective, outpatient and inpatient treatment only includes medical care given by registered doctors, nurses and physiotherapists.
 Other healthcare providers are considered as complementary and alternative medicine.

 Country Of Origin